 If your children are in nappies you need to ensure you have enough supplies for you trip, or be sure how far you are from shops/washing facilities.
 You will want to consider how you will store/dispose of dirty nappies too!

 What kind of tent you have will affect your options for sleeping arrangements.

 What are your sleeping arrangements at home?
 When camping with young kids, it can be particularly helpful to keep sleeping arrangements familiar.
 For example, if you usually bedshare with your baby or child, you are likely to find that everyone gets more sleep whilst camping if you can bedshare whilst camping too.
 How will you do this safely in a tent?

 Young babies and children under the age of 15 months are not considered to be safe to sleep on airbeds because of the suffocation risk.
 You need to consider your alternatives, such as camp beds, or self inflating mats.
 You could take a camping travel cot; we used to put this on foam mats.
 Nowadays the kids share a double airbed!

 Younger children are less able to maintain their own temperature, and when you are outside at night it can be significantly colder than during the day even in summer.
 You need to make sure you have plenty of layers for little ones to match any weather conditions, and be sure that their sleeping arrangements are warm too!

 When camping if your bed is on the floor of a tent you will find that it is colder than if you can sleep on a raised surface too – so camp beds, deep air mattresses or putting a foam mat beneath a mattress will all help keep everyone warm.

 Camping can be a wonderful adventure!
-Kids in particular can find it really magical – but be prepared for weather, bugs and cold!
-If you’ve never camped before then maybe try somewhere close to home first!Recommend0 recommendationsPublished in
+Camping with kids in particular can be really magical – be prepared for weather, insects and cold – they are all part of the adventure, but the adventure is better when you’re prepared!
+And, if you’ve never camped before then maybe try somewhere close to home first!Recommend0 recommendationsPublished in